C-Reactive Protein (CRP) Test: Ranges, Levels and Purpose (original) (raw)

 When should you have C-reactive protein blood levels tested?

 Checking the CRP level for the entire adult population is not recommended.
-Some experts recommend checking the serum CRP level routinely along with the cholesterol level; however, although this is not widely accepted.
-Ideally, for cardiac risk testing, it is advisable to use the average between two separate CRP levels drawn two weeks part.
+Some experts recommend checking the serum CRP level routinely along with the cholesterol level; however, this is not widely accepted.
+Ideally, for cardiac risk testing, it is advisable to use the average of two separate CRP levels drawn two weeks apart.

 What is the treatment for elevated C-reactive protein blood levels?